npat-efault/picocom/README.md

 (or you can comment in or out the respective lines in the Makefile)

-When picocom is compiled with custom baudrate support *on Linux*, it uses a new set of ioctl's (TCGETS2, TCSETSF2 vs TCGETS, TCSETSF, etc) to access the serial ports.
-It is not impossible that some serial devices may not accept these new ioctl's (though they should).
-In order to be able to use picocom even with such devices, and without recompiling it, you can disable the custom baudrate support at runtime, and force picocom to use the "old" ioctls.
+When picocom is compiled with custom baudrate support *on Linux*, it uses a new set of ioctl's (`TCGETS2`, `TCSETSF2` vs `TCGETS`, `TCSETSF`, etc) to access the serial ports.
+It is not impossible that some systems or some serial devices may not accept these new ioctl's (though they should).
+In order to be able to use picocom even in this case, and without recompiling it, you can disable the custom baudrate support at runtime, and force picocom to use the "old" ioctls.
 To do this (starting with release 3.2) just define the environment variable `NO_CUSTOM_BAUD` before running picocom.
 Something like this:

     NO_CUSTOM_BAUD=1 picocom ...